zhaitongqing233/Backdoor-attack-against-speaker-verification/README.md

 Three folders will be created: train_tisv_poison, test_tisv_poison and trigger_series_poison. train_tisv_poison contains .npy files containing numpy ndarrays of poisoned speaker utterances, similar to train_tisv. test_tisv_poison contains .npy files for testing the hack try, all the .npy files are the triggers for the backdoor.
 trigger_series_poison contains .WAV of the triggers used.

-# Training and evaluating the Attacked Model
+# Training and Evaluating the Attacked Model

 To train the attacked speaker verification model, run:
 ```